alexhoma/MailWatcher/README.md

 });
 ```

-#### Custom copy:
+#### 3. Custom copy:
-This method is not available in hard mode.
+This method is not available in hard mode.<br>
-You can aslo put a custom copy if you don't like the default ones.
+You can put a custom copy if you don't like the default ones.
 This method will overwrite locales, so if you have enabled any, the locale won't work.
 ```javascript
 var c = new EmailChecker('email', {
     copy: 'Why not <%= email %>, huh?'